 - Explore Arenillas National Park for Tumbesian endemics, including White-tailed Jay, Collared Antshrike, and Peruvian Pygmy Owl

-- Bird the Jocotoco Foundation’s Buenaventura Reserve for the highly local El Oro Parakeet and the elusive Long-wattled Umbrellabird
+- Bird at the Jocotoco Foundation’s Buenaventura Reserve for the very local El Oro Parakeet and the elusive Long-wattled Umbrellabird

 - Search Tapichalaca Reserve for Jocotoco Antpitta, Gray-breasted Mountain, Toucan Golden-Plumed Parakeet, and White-capped Tanager

-- Discover the cloud forest of Podocarpus National Park as you look for the endemic Bearded Guan, Giant Conebill, Purple-throated Sunangel, Crimson-mantled Woodpecker, and several tanagers
+- Witness the rich cloud forest of Podocarpus National Park as you look for the endemic Bearded Guan, Giant Conebill, Purple-throated Sunangel, Crimson-mantled Woodpecker, and several tanagers

-- Enjoy private casitas at Cabinas Ecologicas Copalinga, with hummingbirds in a feeding frenzy right outside your door
+- Stay in private casitas at Cabinas Ecologicas Copalinga, with hummingbirds in a feeding frenzy right outside your door

-- Visit Cajas National Park near Cuenca, where the high paramo is dappled with over 250 lakes
+- Witness Cajas National Park near Cuenca, where the high paramo is dappled with over 250 lakes